bediger4000/alien_words/README.md

 and so on.

-You get one lexically less than relationship of characters between any pair of adjacent words, but you can also say that the first character of a word is lexically less than the first character of every word appearing before it in the sorted list.
+You get one lexically less than relationship of characters between any pair of adjacent words.
+You can't assume an immediate, parent-child relationship.

+You might also get letters where you can't determine a lexical less than relationship.
+Consider a sorted list of words `['ab', 'ac', 'bae', 'bc']`.
+You can tell that 'a' < 'b' when comparing "ac" and "bce", but "bce" has an 'e' character that can't be compared to anything.
+"bce" is the longest word in the sorted list.

+Unless the sorted word list is chosen carefully, you will at best get a [topological sort](https://www.johndcook.com/blog/2023/03/27/topological-sort/) of the letters in the unknown language.

 ### Data Structures